DoorDash Inc. (DASH) Shares Up Despite Recent Market Volatility

 DASH’s Market Performance

-DASH stock saw an increase of 3.87% in the past week, with a monthly gain of 0.68% and a quarterly increase of 9.97%.
-The volatility ratio for the week is 4.13%, and the volatility levels for the last 30 days are 4.08% for DoorDash Inc. (DASH).
-The simple moving average for the past 20 days is 2.00% for DASH’s stock, with a 6.51% simple moving average for the past 200 days.
+DASH stock saw a decrease of 7.55% in the past week, with a monthly decline of -0.81% and a quarterly a decrease of -1.54%.
+The volatility ratio for the week is 4.53%, and the volatility levels for the last 30 days are 4.12% for DoorDash Inc. (DASH).
+The simple moving average for the past 20 days is 3.43% for DASH’s stock, with a 7.82% simple moving average for the past 200 days.

 Analysts’ Opinion of DASH